econnet/econ/plan.rst

   | ... right to own property
   | No one shall be subject to ... degrading treatment ...

-- Employment is not an evolutionary context.
+- Employment does not create an evolutionary context.
 Employees cannot decide

   - what to offer (what work to do)
   - for what price (what pay)